 Sustainable Investment - Exploring the Linkage between Alpha, ESG, and SDG's

-Environmental, Social and Governance (ESG) investing has been one of the most important topics in asset management this past decade.
-Yet, for all the attention, only a fraction of asset managers truly consider ESG issues when making investment decisions.
-This is partly due to the perceived conflict of ESG investing with an asset manager’s fiduciary duty and partly due to low-quality ESG data despite the near ubiquity of sustainability reports.
-We analyze the relationship between alpha generation and ESG metrics, and measure the impact companies have on the U.N.’s Sustainable Development Goals (SDG´s).
-First, we construct a sector-neutral portfolio using MSCI ESG momentum scores from 2013 to 2018, and determine that it is feasible to generate positive alpha vis a vis the MSCI US index.
-Second, we utilize structured and unstructured data to determine a company’s net influence on the SDGs, what we call its SDG ‘footprint.’
+Environmental, Social and Governance (ESG) investing has attracted much attention in asset management this past decade.
+Asset managers who consider ESG issues when making investment decisions potentially face a trade off with their fiduciary duty to attempt to outperform investment benchmarks (“generate alpha”).
+We first analyze the relationship between alpha generation and ESG metrics.
+However, because there are no well-accepted ESG standards, we also measure the impact companies have on the U.N.’s Sustainable Development Goals (SDG´s).
+Our research consists of three steps.
+First, we construct a sector-neutral portfolio using MSCI ESG momentum scores from 2013 to 2018, and determine that it is feasible to generate positive alpha vis-à-vis the MSCI US index and other risk benchmarks.
+Second, we utilize structured and unstructured data to determine a company’s net influence on the SDGs, which we call its SDG “footprint.”
 We show that an ESG momentum portfolio both outperforms the MSCI US index and has a relatively better SDG footprint than that of the index.
 Third, we establish a positive contemporaneous connection between the portfolio’s ESG ratings momentum and its SDG footprint.
-Thus, a positive linkage exists between ESG, alpha, and the SDG’s.
+Thus, a positive linkage exists between ESG, alpha, and the SDGs for our sample.

 JEL Classification: G1